Multiple Choice More than one choice may apply. Match the letter... | Channels for Pearson+

 Textbook QuestionTextbook Question

 Multiple Choice More than one choice may apply.
 Match the letter of the appropriate structure on the figure to its description.
-Pigmented, vascular tunic deep to the fibrous tunic
+Attachment of the optic nerve at this site results in a blind spot

 Verified Solution